MetPX/sarracenia/doc/sr_cpump.1.rst

 is recommended, but there are some cases where use of the C implementation is sensible.

 **sr_cpump** connects to a *broker* (often the same as the posting broker) and subscribes to the notifications of interest.
-On reception if a notification, it looks up its **sum** in its cache.  if it is found, the file has already come through, so the notification is ignored.
+On reception of a post, it looks up its **sum** in its cache.  if it is found, the file has already come through, so the notification is ignored.
 If not, then the file is new, and the **sum** is added to the cache and the notification is posted.